-There are currently no guidelines for the numbers of participants required for such a Delphi process.
-Given the complexity of identifying knowledge gaps in clinical practice and research in the field of oncoplastic surgery, we planned a priori to recruit a heterogeneous group of specialized surgeons and patient advocates for the process.
-Firstly, we pre-specified a minimum number of 85 OPBC surgeons from around the world with diversity in terms of background, career-stage, gender, and geography, representing clinicians who perform oncoplastic surgery in daily practice.
-Secondly, we planned to recruit a minimum of 15 OPBC patient advocates from different countries.
-The OPBC reflects a heterogeneous consortium of specialists and patient advocates.
-A first group of OPBC members consists of national coordinators and panellists who have permanent roles within the OPBC.
-They were invited to join the OPBC based on their expertise in breast cancer management with a practice primarily dedicated to management of breast cancer.11 A second group of OPBC members consists of breast surgeons from various backgrounds with different levels of experience who decided to join the OPBC by self-registration on the OPBC website.12 The OPBC patient advocacy group consists of patients who underwent breast cancer surgery with or without partial or whole breast reconstruction and volunteered to support the mission of the OPBC.
-A questionnaire was sent to all OPBC members during the Delphi process to evaluate their background characteristics.

 A personalized access link for the electronic round-one questionnaire was sent out on 24 April 2019 to all 390 surgeons and 34 patient advocates of the OPBC according to the pre-specified timeline.
 Soon thereafter, several recipients raised concerns about the comprehensibility of the questionnaire for the patient advocates.
 Therefore, additional lay term explanations for all questions and a glossary prepared by scientific secretaries and a patient advocate (with 30 years of experience in healthcare communication) were sent to all patient advocates.

-Participating members were asked to rank the importance of every knowledge gap on a nine-point Likert scale from one (not important) to nine (extremely important) and to recommend ten of them as OPBC research priorities (see supplementary appendices 2A and 2B).
+Participating members were asked to rank the importance of every knowledge gap on a nine-point Likert scale from one (not important) to nine (extremely important) and to recommend ten of them as OPBC research priorities (pages 9-10, supplementary material).
 A time frame of 2.5 weeks was permitted for submission of the questionnaire with two reminders sent during that time.

 All participants from the first round received a second personalised access link to the electronic round-two questionnaire.
 First-round non-responders were considered to have declined study participation and were not contacted again for the second round.
 The round-two questionnaire consisted of the same list of knowledge gaps with aggregated feedback from round one.
-Feedback included the percentage of participants recommending the topic for inclusion in the OPBC research agenda and the median Likert ranking of each item of round one, shown separately for medical professionals, patient advocates and all participants (see supplementary appendix 2C).
+Feedback included the percentage of participants recommending the topic for inclusion in the OPBC research agenda and the median Likert ranking of each item of round one, shown separately for medical professionals, patient advocates and all participants (page 11, supplementary material).
 Participants were asked to complete the questionnaire again to review, re-rate and re-prioritise the knowledge gaps in light of the above feedback and their own answers to the first round displayed for each knowledge gap.
 A period of two weeks was permitted to complete round two with two reminders again being sent.